tweedegolf/tweedegolf.github.io/README.md

 #### Static pages

-Static pages are added by creating .md files in the /_posts folder.
-These files MUST be named according to the format YEAR-MONTH-DAY-title.
-See [Jekyll post documentation](http://jekyllrb.com/docs/posts/) for more information.
+Static pages are added by creating .md files in the /_static folder.
 We always use the `static` layout for static pages.
 Other information which may be provided:

 * title
 * permalink